 Other things to know about VA loans:

-- You can secure multiple VA loans, even if you’ve declared bankruptcy, lost a home to foreclosure or currently have a VA loan.
+- Secure multiple VA loans, even if you’ve declared bankruptcy, lost a home to foreclosure or currently have a VA loan.

 - VA loans don’t carry a private mortgage insurance (PMI) requirement.

 - VA loans have a funding fee requirement of 2.3%.

 - There’s no lending limit, except for what the lender imposes.

 A USDA loan is a $0 down, low-interest mortgage for rural property owners.
 USDA loans are issued by lenders and backed by the USDA (US Department of Agriculture).
 USDA loans can either be used to purchase a primary residence or to refinance an existing mortgage.

 |General purchase.
 USDA loans are typically used to finance homes under 2,000 square feet or less, and have loan limits that vary by county.
 In 2021, these limits range from $285,000 and up.|